alan-turing-institute/repro-catalogue/docs/example.md

 2137,14,20,7.30,40,1,22,17,62,104,32,12,25,68,0,0,Normal
 ```
 Then save the file.
-We'll then run our pipeline using `catalogue` to track the files that are used and generated, and then compare with our previous run:
+We'll then run our pipeline using `catalogue` to track the files that are used and generated, and then compare with our directly previous run:

 ```
-catalogue engage --input_data ../birthweight-data --code .
+catalogue engage
 python birthweight-descriptive-stats.py
-catalogue disengage --input_data ../birthweight-data --code . --output_data ../birthweight-results
+catalogue disengage
 catalogue compare catalogue_results/20200519-141323.json catalogue_results/20200519-173928.json
 ```
 Again, noting that your timestamps will be different from those above (you can use `ls catalogue_results` to see the available timestamps).